The following example MachineConfiguration objects contain a node disruption policy.

 # ...

-In the following example, when changes are made to the /etc/chrony.conf file, the MCO reloads the chronyd.service on the cluster nodes.
+In the following example, when changes are made to the /etc/chrony.conf file, the MCO restarts the chronyd.service on the cluster nodes.
 If files are added to or modified in the /var/run directory, the MCO applies the changes with no further action.

 Example node disruption policy for a configuration file change